 A Weekly Look at the Power 5 Conferences and Independents

-On October 31, 2017, the College Football Playoff Selection Committee will present its first rankings of the season based on strength of schedule, head-to-head results, comparison of results against common opponents, conference championships won and the eye test.
+On November 1, 2016 the College Football Playoff Selection Committee will present its first rankings of the season based on strength of schedule, head-to-head results, comparison of results against common opponents, conference championships won and the eye test.
 The biggest unknown is how much weight each committee member places on those factors when ranking the teams.
-During the initial 3 seasons of the playoff, the committee has leaned toward choosing teams with the best resume (most deserving teams) as opposed to relying on the eye test (best teams).
+Further, during the initial two seasons of the playoff, the committee has leaned toward choosing teams with the best resume (most-deserving teams) as opposed to relying on the eye test (best teams).

 Each week, The Rebel Walk’s Jeff Tetrick presents a national report card on the Power 5 conferences and independent schools.
 The aim is to rank and grade the 5 conferences based on the cumulative results of each league’s teams that weekend.

 Jeff will offer a brief weekly summary for each conference, suggest which teams are in playoff contention, and offer a ranking of the best teams in the country.
-The Independent schools will have a section but not be ranked with the conferences.
-Below are the criteria and his rankings for week 6 of the 2017 season.
+The Independent schools will have a section but will not be ranked with the conferences.
+Below are the criteria and his rankings for week 6.

 Report Card Criteria: